Nashville surprised me! In a good way, I have to say.

 The Johnny Cash Museum opened the day before we arrived and people were lined up around the block.
 Fortunately it was quiet the next day when we went, entering through the gift shop and scooping up a couple of items like a limited edition poster and a T-shirt.

-You’ll see Johnny Cash’s stage outfits and that of his wife June Carter Cash and the Carter family.
+You’ll see Johnny Cash’s stage outfits here and that of his wife June Carter Cash and the Carter family.
 Dining room bits and bobs from their home are on display, love letters from Johnny to June and a huge collection of his gold and platinum records.
-The staff even look like Johnny in black shirts and bryl’d black hair.
+The staff even dress like Johnny in black shirts and bryl’d black hair.

 Country Music Hall of Fame